 Better Together?
 Symbiosis and the Human Species

-By: Broadreach HQ High School Adventures, Middle School, Parents, Marine Biology, Vet Medicine, Wildlife Biology
+By: Broadreach HQ High School Adventures, Middle School, Parents, Marine Biology, Vet Medicine, Wildlife Conservation

 Broadreach HQ was fortunate enough to partner up with one of our favorite podcast hosts, Macken Murphy.
 He’s known for his podcast Species, where each week he dives into a different animal and shares fun, interesting and often unknown facts.
 Our newsletter was dedicated to wildlife conservation and animal science, so we couldn’t help but reach out in hopes that he’d partner with us for our monthly webinar.

 Instead of presenting in his signature one animal style, Macken treated the audience to a presentation about the rarely discussed and fascinating topic of symbiosis.
 How does the dotted humming frog benefit from living INSIDE a predatory tarantula’s den?
 Why in the world would a tiny shrimp willingly climb inside an eel’s mouth?
 And what in the world are ants and aphids doing as roommates?

 While examining each of these unusual relationships, we’re challenged to think about how different species have worked together in order to advance their species.
 So what have humans done to advance our species?
 Macken explores how humans have manifested the world’s largest symbiotic relationship, by biomass, by improving the genes of certain animals.
 Then, he encourages us to think about whether or not good genes means a good life.

 For anyone who is interested in the fascinating world of animal science and wildlife biology, you’ve got to hear what Macken has to say!